spyfu/spyfu_api_docs/reference/SEO Research API/seo-research-api/organicserpapi_getserpanalysiskeywords_get.md

 ---
-title: Get SERP Analysis Keywords
+title: 'Get SERP Analysis for Keyword '
 excerpt: >-
   Returns detailed search engine results page (SERP) analysis for a specific keyword, showing all domains ranking in positions 1-100.
 This endpoint